 Is your 3 year old waking up too early all of a sudden?
 Learn what to do when your child wakes up too early and won’t go back to sleep.

 Your 3 year old had always been a great sleeper, even since infancy when you were finally able to get her to sleep on her own.
-Since then, she had consistently slept by 7:30pm and would get a whopping 12 hours of sleep every night.
+She had consistently slept by 7:30pm and would get a whopping 12 hours of sleep every night.

 Except these days… not so much.

-Sure, she still goes down at 7:30 at night with no problem at all—she’ll put herself to sleep like a champ.
-But now she’s waking up earlier and earlier.
+Sure, she still goes down at 7:30 at night with no problem at all, but now she’s waking up earlier and earlier.
 So much so that she’s even awake the next morning before you are.

 She’s fine in the early morning hours of the day, but without enough sleep, gets horribly cranky the rest of the morning.
 With nap time still a long way to go (or no nap schedule at that), you’re spending a lot of time with a moody and miserable child.